Law InformationDebate

 Dicey lay his emphasis the Impartiality of law.
 This means that there shall be no discrimination between rich and poor, official and non official.
 No one can be upgraded and no one can be degraded.
 Law gives equal Justice to all.
 No matter how high you are or low you are, the law gives equal Justice to all.

-READ ALSO Identification of Parade
+READ ALSO Means of Proof

 When I say law gives equal Justice to all.
 Some might think that it’s only the poor or lower class face wrath of law in Nigeria.
 But the truth is law gives equal Justice to all.